Build a Custom Named Entity Visualizer with Google NLP

 Requirements and Assumptions

-- Python 3 is installed and basic Python syntax is understood
+- Python 3 is installed, and you understand basic Python syntax

-- Access to a Linux installation (I recommend Ubuntu) or Google Colab style notebook
+- Access to a Linux installation (I recommend Ubuntu) or a Google Colab-style notebook

 - Google Natural Language (CNL) API enabled + service account JSON file